trendscenter/coinstac/README.md

 - Ensuring privacy can be difficult.
 Can I trust other people or institutions with my research participants' data?
 Am I even allowed to share it?

 - Large datasets can be expensive to transfer.
-When filesets are in the GB and TB range, network transfers are not immediately trivial or even practical.
+When file sets are in the GB and TB range, network transfers are not immediately trivial or even practical.

 - Valuable research data may often not be shared due to privacy or IRB constraints.